-- Amendments to SFRS(I) 1-1 Classification of Liabilities as Current or Non-Current (1) - Amendments to SFRS(I) 16: Lease Liability in a Sale and Leaseback (1) - Annual Improvements to SFRS(I) 1-1: Non-current liabilities with Covenants (1) - Amendments to SFRS(I) 1-7 and SFRS(I) 7: Supplier Finance Arrangements (1) - Amendments to SFRS(I) 21: Lack of Exchangeability (2) - Amendments to SFRS(I) 1-10 and SFRS(I) 1-28: Sales or Contribution of Assets between an Investor and its Associate or Joint Venture (3) - (1) Applies to annual periods beginning on or after 1 January 2024. - (2) Applies to annual periods beginning on or after 1 January 2025. - (3) Date to be determined
+- Amendments to SFRS(I) 21: Lack of Exchangeability (1) - Amendments to SFRS(I) 9 and SFRS(I) 7: Amendments to the Classification and Measurement of Financial Instruments (2) - Annual Improvements to SFRS(I)s Volume 11 (2) - Amendments to SFRS(I) 9 and SFRS(I) 7: Contracts Referencing Nature-dependent electricity (2) - SFRS(I) 18: Presentation and Disclosure in Financial Statements (3) - Amendments to SFRS(I) 1-10 and SFRS(I) 1-28: Sales or Contribution of Assets between an Investor and its Associate or Joint Venture (4) - (1) Applies to annual periods beginning on or after 1 January 2025. - (2) Applies to annual periods beginning on or after 1 January 2026. - (3) Applies to annual periods beginning on or after 1 January 2027. - (4) Date to be determined

-Management anticipates that the adoption of the above SFRS(I) pronouncements in future periods will not have a material impact on the Financial Statements of the Group in the period of their initial adoption.
+Other than as disclosed below, Management anticipates that the adoption of the above SFRS(I) pronouncements in future periods will not have a material impact on the Financial Statements of the Group in the period of their initial adoption.